Last Updated on January 30, 2026 by George Pavlopoulos

 Tip for the day tickets of Deutsche Bahn

-For all the tickets mentioned above, up to 3 children between 6 and 14 years old will travel for free.
-This means that if you are 4 adults with 3 children, you won’t have to buy a second ticket.
-Last but not least, children up to 6 years old travel for free on all German trains.
+For all the tickets mentioned above, up to 3 children aged 6 to 14 will travel for free.
+This means that if you are a group of 4 adults with 3 children, you won’t have to buy a second ticket.
+Lastly, children under 6 years old travel for free on all German trains.

 What is a City-Ticket in Deutsche Bahn?

-When booking train tickets between major German cities (like Hamburg, Bremen, Berlin, Munich, Frankfurt, etc.), you have the option to add a City-Ticket for a small cost.
-This ticket offers free travel on public transport services to get you to the station where you start your journey, and from the station, you disembark at your final destination.
+When booking train tickets between major German cities (such as Hamburg, Bremen, Berlin, Munich, and Frankfurt), you can add a City-Ticket for a small fee.
+This ticket offers free travel on public transport to the station where you start your journey, and from there you disembark at your final destination.
 It’s convenient, especially if you don’t want to pay for a taxi.

 Do I have to reserve a seat when buying a train ticket with Deutsche Bahn?